 Bijapur and Golconda clashed over Naldurg.

-The Mughal conquest of Gujarat in 1572 created a new situation.
+The Mughal conquest of Gujarat in 1572 created a new political situation.

 Although it could have been a prelude to the Mughal conquest of the Deccan, Akbar was busy elsewhere and did not interfere.